tvjames/kendo-docs/api/wrappers/jsp/toolbar/item.md

 ### showIcon `java.lang.String`

-Specifies where the icon will be displayed.
+Specifies where the button icon will be displayed.
+Possible values are: "toolbar", "overflow" or "both" (default).

 #### Example
     <kendo:toolBar-item showIcon="showIcon">